george0st/qgate-perf/README.md

 NOTE: The recommendations are:
  - use Python >= 3.11
- - use the 'QGate-Perf-cs' (C# implementation of QGate-Perf), in case of bigger parallelism and lower lateness
+ - use the 'QGate-Perf-cs' (C# implementation of QGate-Perf), in case of bigger parallelism and lower CPU spending

 ## Usage